mrwweb/mrw-simplified-editor-wordpress/readme.txt

 This plugin greatly simplifies the block editor by **hiding** all of the following features.
 Filters are provided for developers to adjust what is hidden (including making it easier to hide blocks).

-- **Infrequently Used Core Blocks:** Verse, Table, Audio, Video, Code, More, Nextpage, Spacer, *and more*.
+- **Infrequently Used Core Blocks** such as Verse, Table, Audio, Video, etc., and all Query- and Site-related blocks.
 See [FAQ for full list of hidden blocks](https://wordpress.org/plugins/mrw-web-design-simple-tinymce/#faq).
 - **Block Styles and the "Default style" feature**
 - **Block Editor Settings:** Drop Cap, Heading 1, Heading 5, Heading 6, image percentage and pixel sizing, font sizing by pixel, open links in new tabs (mostly hidden)
 - **Default Color & gradient settings** (Custom theme palettes/settings are never hidden)